 The Bachelor's Degree in Information Technology, Networks, and Security will prepare students with the knowledge and skills for the design, installation, configuration, diagnosis, and repair of personal computers, networks, and their devices, in accordance with the demands of the current market.
-Graduates of this program will demonstrate skills for applying best security practices, both offensive and defensive, as well as for forensic analysis, with critical and ethical professional thinking in their performance.
-Additionally, they will develop competencies for providing services in the areas of telecommunications, infrastructure, and information technology security, as well as those required for various professional certifications.
+Graduates of this program will demonstrate skills for applying best security practices, both offensive and defensive, as well as for forensic analysis, with critical and ethical their professional performance. thinkina in Additionally, they will develop competencies for providing services in the areas of telecommunications, infrastructure, and information technology security, as well as those required for various professional certifications.